yen-working/RAD_funcs/README.md

 ### Notes
 1. REDCap:

+- **Always** test in a Test project before running any scripts on the Target project.
+Refer to `REDCap/copy_records_redcap.ipynb` on how to mirror the Target project in the Test project.
-- Whenever exporting data from REDCap, always use argument `export_blank_for_gray_form_status=True` to differentiate between forms that are incomplete vs. forms that are unfilled.
+- Whenever exporting data from REDCap, use argument `export_blank_for_gray_form_status=True` to differentiate between forms that are incomplete vs. forms that are unfilled.
 Without setting this argument, these two are indistinguishable.

 ### Enhancement lists
 - Script to spin up local Docker instance and run DAGs.